ROJAY'S ART GALLERY: Welcome to my private gallery. This is a select sampling of my work as it has progressed over the years, and

 Indo-Canadian wedding market.
 This is what I drew that day while Bay shoppers looked on.
 This was a

-unique expeience for me as I'm unaccustomed to being watched as I do my art-- I didn't much care for
+unique expeience for me as I'm unaccustomed to being watched as I draw.
+Special thanks to

 Neena Arora, host of the television show Zindagi for setting this up.
 The drawing is mostly